jbaublitz/language-practice/README.md

 ### Top level options

-* `lang`: Accepts `ru` and `fr` as values if you would like to pull conjugation or declension charts from Wiktionary.
+* `lang`: Accepts `uk`, `ru` and `fr` as values if you would like to pull conjugation or declension charts from Wiktionary.
 Not specifying this value does not pull charts and runs in flashcard-only mode.

 ### Words